ember-community-russia/awesome-ember/README.md

 - [ember-named-yields](https://github.com/knownasilya/ember-named-yields) - Named Yields for Ember.js Components.
 - [ember-islands](https://github.com/mitchlloyd/ember-islands) - Render Ember.js components anywhere on a server-rendered page to create "Islands of Richness".
 - [ember-wormhole](https://github.com/yapplabs/ember-wormhole) - Render a child view somewhere else in the DOM.
+- [ember-stargate](https://github.com/kaliber5/ember-stargate) - A modern take on using so called "portals" to render things in a different place of the DOM tree than they are logically defined in the app.

 ### ES6